dsscollection/git-github-for-stats/README.md

 *NEEDS ONE ...
 BUT SHORT ...
 SOME FODDER*

-Transparency about process and product is increasingly important in science.
+Transparency about (Greenwade 1993) process and product is increasingly important in science.
 The SOMETHING for reproducibility is well accepted.
 A more underappreciated benefit is democratization of our field, as this affords a much broader audience a clear view of how scientists and programmers work.

 Random things lying around
 --------------------------